 It’s been more challenging than ever the last couple of nights.
 Your gas has reached new proportions.
 You fart and belch like a man.
 Which I personally don’t mind, in fact, I find rather entertaining.
 It’s having to watch you grunt and squirm in such obvious agony when your gas gets you and won’t let go and not being able to do a damn thing about it that hurts me the most.
 I know on some level I should just let you work it out, and I do, I watch you and place a comforting hand on your belly while you wiggles, but it makes me cry.

-Second lesson in parenting- helpless empathy.
+The second lesson in parenting- helpless empathy.

 I used to laugh at Moms who said they were still in their pajamas in the afternoon or were so exhausted they couldn’t see straight, thinking to myself,